-\ Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a "world premier international research center."
-Include your procedure and timing.

-- \ Describe measures taken with regard to the research environment to sustain and strengthen research activities under conditions when international exchange is limited. - \ Concretely describe how the center will consider arranging for its researchers to participate in the education of graduate students. - \ Describe new measures to improve or abolish existing systems and practices in the host institution toward optimizing the center's research environment.

-\ Describe your measures other than those described above for ensuring that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.
+- Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a "world premier international research center."
+Include your procedure and timing. - Describe measures taken with regard to the research environment to sustain and strengthen research activities under conditions when international exchange is limited. - Concretely describe how the center will consider arranging for its researchers to participate in the education of graduate students. - Describe new measures to improve or abolish existing systems and practices in the host institution toward optimizing the center's research environment. - Concretely describe the plans by the host institution to provide a support system and to work toward improving the environment for achieving gender balance. - Describe your measures other than those described above for ensuring that world's top researchers from around the world can comfortably devote themselves to their research within an international and competitive environment at the center.

-Equipment and facilities, including laboratory space: From the outset of the WPI project, more than 3,000 m will be set aside for the center on Shinanomachi Campus, including open labs, PI offices, center support offices, and a community space.
-In particular, 1,300 m in the Center for Integrated Medical Research Building and 540 m in core facility of Keio Medical School will be used as a "globally visible" research center.
-In addition, a core facility (540 m) of Keio Medical School, outfitted with the latest research equipment, will be made freely available to all WPI researchers.
+Equipment and facilities, including laboratory space: From the outset of the WPI project, more than 3,000 m2 will be set aside for the center on Shinanomachi Campus, including open labs, PI offices, center support offices, and a community space.
+In particular, 1,300 m2 in the Center for Integrated Medical Research Building and 540 m2 in core facility of Keio Medical School will be used as a "globally visible" research center.
+In addition, a core facility (540 m2) of Keio Medical School, outfitted with the latest research equipment, will be made freely available to all WPI researchers.
 In the first year of the project, we will start by installing cryo-electron microscopy-related equipment, which will be the core of the center's activities, to accelerate the implementation of structural analysis.
 Germ-free animal facilities (for mice and marmosets) will also be prepared to facilitate microbiome studies.

 Simultaneously, we will focus on developing a best-in-class computing environment for analyzing and processing vast amounts of human biological data.
 In 2018, Keio University established the IBM Q Network Hub, becoming the only organization in Asia that has access to IBM's best quantum computer.
 Together with seven industrial partners, Keio has been recognized as the world's most impactful quantum computer software and algorithm development center, with an unprecedented mastery of IBM's latest quantum chips, which are evolving rapidly.
-Because of active collaborations with universities and research institutes in Europe and the U.S., we will be able to accelerate the analysis of the vast amount of multiomics data acquired at the center using quantum computing in addition to state-of-the-art AI.
-Although IBM is developing a gated-based quantum computer, we will also have access to a cloud-based quantum annealing technique, which excels in combinatorial optimization problems.
+Because of active collaborations with universities and research institutes in Europe and the U.S., we will be able to accelerate the analysis of the vast amount of multiomics data acquired at the center using quantum computing in addition to state-of-the-art Al. Although IBM is developing a gated-based quantum computer, we will also have access to a cloud-based quantum annealing technique, which excels in combinatorial optimization problems.